JustinLindsey/Cyclistic-Case-Study/README.md

 How do annual members and casual riders use Cyclistic bikes differently is the question I am tasked with answering in this study.
 Cyclistic has concluded that annual members are more profitable, so the goal will be to conver those casual riders into annual members!

 ### ***Identify Stakeholders***
-Key stakeholders include: Cyclistic executive team, Director of Marketing (Lily Moreno), Marketing Analytics team.
+Key stakeholders include: Cyclistic executive team, Director of Marketing (Lily Moreno), and the Marketing Analytics team.

 ## **Prepare**
 ### ***Download data and store it appropriately***